-(2) Debt service is shown net of the Refunded Bonds.
+(2) Includes anticipated Debt Service on the Series 2018A Bonds.

 (3) Assumes debt service on variable rate Subordinate 2016B Bonds of 2.5% per annum.
-No assurance can be given, however, that the rate on the Subordinate 2016B Bonds will not be higher than assumed above
+No assurance can be given, however, that the rate on the Subordinate 2016B Bonds will not be higher than assumed above.